 Component Description (1) esc key Displays system information when pressed in combination with the $\ensuremath{\text{fn}}$ key.
-(2) fn key Executes frequently used system functions when pressed in combination with the esc key, action keys, or the spacebar.
+(2) fn key Executes specific functions when pressed in combination with the esc key.
 (3) Windows key Opens the Start menu.
 NOTE: Pressing the Windows key again will close the Start menu.
 (4) Action keys Execute frequently used system functions.
-NOTE: On select products, the f5 action key turns the backlight keyboard feature off or on.
+NOTE: On select products, the f5 action key turns the keyboard backlight feature off or on.
 (5) num lock key Alternates between the navigational and numeric functions on the integrated numeric keypad.
 (6) Integrated numeric keypad When num lock is on, the keypad can be used like an external numeric keypad.